Claudie Minor

-Claudie Dee Minor, Jr. (born April 21, 1951) is a former offensive tackle in the National Football League (NFL) who played nine seasons for the Denver Broncos from 1974 to 1982.
+Claudie Dee Minor, Jr. (born April 21, 1951) is an American former football player.
+He was a offensive tackle in the National Football League (NFL) who played nine seasons for the Denver Broncos from 1974 to 1982.
 He started in 98 consecutive games until 1980 when he missed a start due to injury.
 He played both as a left back and right tackle, and was part of the Broncos team that went to Super Bowl XII.